-Renishaw's SEM-SCA interface brings inVia's Raman analysis capabilities to scanning electron microscopes.
-Use the SEM to take high-resolution images of your sample and perform elemental analysis using x-rays.
-Add the power of Raman to identify materials and non metallic compounds, even when they have the same stoichiometry.
+Use the SEM to generate high-resolution images of your sample and perform elemental analysis.
+Add the power of Raman to obtain chemical information and images.
+Identify materials and non-metals, even when they have the same stoichiometry.

-The SEM-SCA and inVia are fully compatible with not only Raman but also photoluminescence (PL) and cathodoluminescence (CL) spectroscopies.
+The SCA and inVia are fully compatible with not only Raman but also photoluminescence (PL) and cathodoluminescence (CL) spectroscopies.

 Same place, same time

 Have confidence in your data; simultaneously acquire Raman and SEM data from the same point on the sample without having to move it.
-This ensures that your data are representative.
+This ensures analysis is rapid and that your data are representative.

 Selecting the best system